-Leprechaun Reading on a Mushroom St. Patrick's Day Coloring Page
+Leprechaun Reading on A Mushroom St. Patrick's Day Coloring Page with PDF Sheet

 A leprechaun sits on a mushroom reading a book, with a pot of gold behind him, a squirrel and butterflies nearby.